Update, May 14, 2020: Added figure 1.

-One of the very sad things I see as I drive around the Pittsburgh area are abandoned houses.
+Some of the very sad things I see as I drive around the Pittsburgh area are abandoned houses (example, figure 1).
 Some were just ordinary houses.
 But some were really, once upon a time, quite grand.

 I hear and see a number of stories.
 Some houses suffered fires.
 I’ve been told that some are abandoned when taxes come due and it takes too long for the county to claim and dispose of the properties.